jonnor/MyEx.AI/doc/braindump.md

 ## Intro

+We are putting more and more data about ourself and our relationships online.
-Have you thought about what could be built with the data that we put online about ourself?
+Have you thought about what one can build with this data?

-During this hackathon we built an AI that lets you create an Artificial Intelligence of a person.
+During this hackathon we built an app that lets you create an interactive Artificial Intelligence of a person.

 Maybe your girlfriend just break up with you?
-But you want to contiue the relationship.
+But you want to continue the relationship.
-Or maybe the boy of your dreams only wanted to be friends.
+Or maybe the boy of your dreams only wanted to be friends, and you want more.

 ### Video